biocatiit/musclex/docs/AppSuite/TotalDiffractedIntensity/Total-Dffracted-Intensity.md

-# Total Display Intensity
+# Total Diffracted Intensity

 ## Introduction

-The Total Display Intensity (TDI) tool is part of the [MuscleX](https://github.com/biocatiit/musclex) suite developed for analyzing X-ray diffraction images of biological samples, such as muscle fibers.
+The Total Diffracted Intensity (TDI) tool is part of the [MuscleX](https://github.com/biocatiit/musclex) suite developed for analyzing X-ray diffraction images of biological samples, such as muscle fibers.
 In diffraction experiments, total diffraction intensity is a key quantitative measure - it reflects the overall scattering power of the sample, which is proportional to properties like sample mass, density, or structural order.

 This tool allows users to: